soeirosantos/vault-gcp-backend-terraform/README.md

 ```

 The credential required by the `vault_gcp_secret_backend` is a service account
 key.
-So we need to create one now:
+We need to create one now:

 ```ruby
 // gcp.tf